kumofx/kumodocs/README.rst

 .. _Credentials: https://console.developers.google.com/apis/credentials

-2. If you haven't done so already, create your project's OAuth 2.0 credentials by clicking Create credentials > OAuth client ID, and providing the information needed to create the credentials.
+2. If you haven't done so already, you may need to create a new project before creating credentials.
+Click create project and input any name.

+3. Create your project's OAuth 2.0 credentials by clicking Create credentials > OAuth client ID, and providing the information needed to create the credentials.
 Select "Other" as the type.

-3. Look for the Client ID and client secret in the OAuth 2.0 client IDs section.
+4. Look for the Client ID and client secret in the OAuth 2.0 client IDs section.
 For details, click the client ID.

-4. Add the client ID and client secret to config/gdrive_config.json
+5. Add the client ID and client secret to config/gdrive_config.json

 2. Python Program
 ----------------------